zooba/pymanager/pep-draft.md

 when a venv has been activated, PyManager can only be launched by its aliases other than ``python``.

-This means that virtual environments will behave correctly with no additional support from PyManager.
+This means that virtual environments will behave as they do today with no additional support from PyManager.
+It is possible that users may come to prefer the richer PyManager interface over the limited venv interface, however, any changes to that would have to occur in the ``venv`` module and be associated with a CPython release.
+They are outside the scope of this PEP.

 Based on experience with the ``py.exe`` launcher, where it was found that users expected ``py`` to launch an active virtual environment, we would argue that